frankhjung/haskell-gcd/README.md

 # Haskell Greatest Common Denominator

 This is one of my early Haskell projects.
-I was using it to work out how to structure a project, what tools to use.
+I was using it to work out how to structure a project and on what tools to use.
 Later, when Git pipelines became available, I explored how to use these to build the project.

 The code was not as important as the project structure.
 Professionally as an